Advantages of Being the First to File for Divorce in Union County NJ

 Divorces are usually decided in the county court where they are filed.
 Depending on the living arrangements you have with your spouse, you may be living in separate states, and as such, you may favor filing for divorce in one state over the other if there are certain legal benefits to doing so.
 There are also differences in the way judges work, and speaking with a divorce lawyer familiar with the different municipalities in your area may yield small advantages.

-Contact a Linden County NJ Family Lawyer Today
+Contact an Experienced Linden NJ Family Lawyer Today

-At the law offices of Edward S. Cooper, we have extensive experience handling all types of family law issues in and around Northern New Jersey courts.
-We are familiar with local judges and their tendencies, as well as the nuances and ever-changing landscape of divorce law.
-To speak with Edward today about your divorce, contact us online or through our Linden, NJ offices at (908) 481-4625.
+At the law offices of Edward S. Cooper, we have extensive experience handling all types of family law issues in Northern and Central New Jersey courts.
+We are familiar with local judges and their tendencies, as well as the nuances and ever-changing landscapes of divorce law.
+To speak with Mr. Cooper today about your divorce, contact us online or through our Linden, NJ offices at (908) 481-4625.